 How much Full Dip do I need

 Volume wise, small cars – Two 4 litre tins of full dip, medium cars – three or four (usually three ) and for large cars or 4×4 – four or five tins of 4 Litre ( usually four) are needed.
 Long wheelbase high top vans generally 5 or 6 Full dip 4 litre sprayabe tins.

-More details on car size click here
+More details on car size on our full dip only website click here

 Not included in these calculations are the Glossifier or 2k Gloss or Matte topcoats , they are simply an add on product that you choose weather or not to use. as name suggests a ‘topcoat’.